timjogorman/RicherEventDescription/guidelines.md

 ### BRIDGING

-BRIDGING is used in the following specific situations where it’s not tenable to use our other coreference links:
+BRIDGING is used in the following specific situations where it’s not tenable to use our other coreference links.
+Examples of both ENTITY and EVENT BRIDGING will be presented here.

 **1) Links of asserted identity**, where the assertion is itself questioned or questionable (in other words, relations that would be IDENT if they weren’t hedged; relations where we simply don’t know if they are in reality identical or not):